uvarc/rc-learning/content/courses/cpp_introduction/subprograms.md

 Default arguments may be set in either the declaration (prototype) or the definition of the function, but not both.
 The values are set at compile time.
 {{< code-download file="/courses/cpp_introduction/codes/default_args.cxx" lang="c++" >}}

 C++ does not support what other languages call "keyword" arguments.
-They must be kept in position and may not be rearranged or skipped.
+Optional arguments must be kept in position and may not be rearranged or skipped.

 **Exercises**